Northern Ireland Assembly: 2002–2007 (suspension)

 Multi-party talks in October 2006 resulted in the St Andrews Agreement, wherein Sinn Féin committed to support the Police Service of Northern Ireland and the mechanism for nominating First and deputy First Ministers was changed.
 In May 2006, Ian Paisley, leader of the DUP, had refused Sinn Féin's nomination to be First Minister alongside Sinn Féin's chief negotiator, Martin McGuinness, as deputy First Minister; after the St Andrews Agreement, these positions were now chosen by larger parties only, while the holders of other positions were elected by sitting MLAs.
 Eileen Bell was appointed by the Secretary of State, Peter Hain, to be the interim speaker of the Assembly, with Francie Molloy and Jim Wells acting as deputy speakers.
 The Northern Ireland (St Andrews Agreement) Act 2006 repealed the Northern Ireland Act 2006 and disbanded "the Assembly".

 The St Andrews Agreement Act provided for a "Transitional Assembly established under the Northern Ireland (St Andrews Agreement) Act 2006" – to continue to contribute to preparations for the restoration of devolved government.
 A person who was a member of the Northern Ireland Assembly was also a member of the Transitional Assembly, with the same speaker and deputy speaker as elected for "the Assembly".
 The Transitional Assembly first met on 24 November 2006 but proceedings were suspended due to a bomb threat by loyalist paramilitary Michael Stone.
 It was dissolved on 30 January 2007 when the election campaign for the next Northern Ireland Assembly started.

 Subsequently, a new election to the suspended Northern Ireland Assembly was held on 7 March 2007.
 The DUP and Sinn Féin consolidated their positions as the two largest parties in the election and agreed to enter government together.
 Peter Hain signed a restoration order on 25 March 2007 allowing for the restoration of devolution at midnight on the following day.
 An administration was eventually established on 10 May with Ian Paisley as First Minister and Martin McGuinness as deputy First Minister.

 2007–2017

 This third Assembly was the first legislature in Northern Ireland to complete a full term since the Northern Ireland Parliament which convened between 1965 and 1969 and saw powers in relation to policing and justice transferred from Westminster on 12 April 2010.
 Peter Robinson succeeded Ian Paisley as First Minister and DUP leader in 2008.

-A five-year term came into effect with the fourth Assembly elected in 2011. nd Martin McGuinness as deputy First Minister.
+A five-year term came into effect with the fourth Assembly elected in 2011.
 The subsequent period was dominated by issues of culture and dealing with the past which culminated in the Fresh Start Agreement in 2014.
 The first Official Opposition in the Assembly was formed by the UUP in the closing months of the fourth term.
 Following the election of the fifth Assembly in 2016, the DUP and Sinn Féin formed the fourth Executive, with Arlene Foster as First Minister and Martin McGuinness continuing deputy First Minister.